OpenSWE1R/swe1r-re/Build-Instructions.md

-**This article is still under construction.
-Use everything with caution.
-Some things might not work**

-It is assumed you have a working environment including C compiler which will work with CMake.
+It is assumed you have a working development environment including C compiler which will work with CMake.
 It is also assumed that you have a working git installation and know how to use it.

 For all platforms, you must first clone the repository and create a "build/" directory in the repository: